 - Stay connected: Set call times with people in your sober support network; a sponsor, therapist or sober friend can keep you grounded when you feel yourself starting to lose it.
 Bookend holiday events or parties with a quick check-in phone call before and after with someone who can help you out with a sober pep-talk.

 - Pause when agitated: A potentially triggering argument or resentment can be avoided if you stick to this mantra.
-Remember that restraint of pen and tongue can completely make the difference between a tense family dynamic and stress free holiday fun.
+Remember that meditation in recovery, restraint of pen and tongue can completely make the difference between a tense family dynamic and stress free holiday fun.

 - Stay busy- Ask what you can do to help.
 Be of service at a family dinner.
 Volunteer and ask for tasks be helpful in the kitchen.
 Keeping busy will keep you out of your head.